swri-robotics/bag-database/docs/web-interface/list-view.md

 of the Web Interface for details on the UI or the [Scripts](../scripts) top-level section for information about how they work in general.

-When a script is run, a window will appear that displays the Run UUID.
+When a script runs, a window will appear that displays the Run UUID.
 Every individual run is assigned a unique ID that can be used to associate it with its results in the Script Results panel later.